- What is the Sample Variance?

 If you’re finding the sample variance by hand, the “usual” formula you’re given in textbooks is:

-However, if you’re working the formula by hand, it can be a bit cumbersome.
-An alternative version is the computational formula, which can be easier to work:
+However, if you’re working the formula by hand, it can be a bit cumbersome, especially because of the summation notation (&Sigma).
+An alternative version is the computational formula, which can be a little easier to work:

 Click for examples: